 \section{Main results on the $q$-state Potts model with negative external magnetic field}

-In this section we state our main results on the ferromagnetic $q$-state Potts model with negative external magnetic field.
-Note that we give the proof of the main results by considering the condition $L\ge K\ge3\ell^*$, where $\ell^*$ is defined in \eqref{ellestar}.
+In this section we state our main results.
+Note that we give the proof of the main results by considering the condition $L\ge K\ge3\ell^*$, where $\ell^*:=\left\lceil \frac{2}{h} \right\rceil$ is the \textit{critical length}.
 It is possible to extend the results to the case $K>L$ by interchanging the role of rows and columns in the proof.